Video Banner Digital Agriculture

 Future steps

 SOC sequestration and stabilization are gradual processes that unfold over several years before tangible changes become apparent.
-Therefore, we will continuously monitor the field trials in Colombia while developing robust methods and digital tools for monitoring SOC changes over time.
-The information from these trials will enable us to determine the rates of SOC sequestration in these systems.
-Furthermore, we will assess how regenerative agricultural practices, when combined with deep-rooted genotypes, enhance SOC storage capacity within deep soil layers.
-Additionally, our research seeks to deepen our understanding of the principal drivers and mechanisms behind SOC sequestration, with the aim of scaling this knowledge across diverse landscapes.
+We will continuously monitor the field trials in Colombia while developing robust methods and digital tools for monitoring SOC changes.
+Digital soil mapping is being tested for its application in monitoring soil carbon in carbon projects, promising to reduce costs and time required for monitoring and supporting scalability.
+Information from these trials will help determine SOC sequestration rates.
+We will also assess how regenerative agricultural practices and deep-rooted genotypes enhance SOC storage in deep soil layers and understand drivers and mechanisms for scaling across landscapes.

 Contact